jbryer/EPSY530Fall2013/README.md

 ### Software

 Although this course will emphasize statistical concepts, we will make occosional use of [R](http://r-project.org), an open source statistics program and language.
 You are free to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers, but you can run R within a [Google Chrome](http://google.com/chrome) browser at [rstudio.bryer.org](http://rstudio.bryer.org).
 Your username and password will be provided within the first week of the semester.

+**WARNING** KEEP A LOCAL COPY OF ALL YOUR R SCRIPTS AND DATA.
+I cannot guarantee that the server will always retain a copy of your work.

 ### Academic Integrity